w3c/wai-fundamentals-overview/content/foundations-course.md

 ---

-The online course "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" provides a strong foundation for making websites, apps, and other digital technology:
+"**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" provides a strong foundation for making websites, apps, and other digital technology:

 -  work well for people with disabilities
 -  meet international standards